junaifcp/addProduct/README.md

 ## https://github.com/junaifcp/addProduct

-clone this project and install all the dependenciesadd this to .env file :
+clone this project and install all the dependencies and add this to .env file :

 ### MONGO=mongodb+srv://junaifcp123:junaifcp123@cluster0.oizp3.mongodb.net/mySpace?retryWrites=true&w=majority